Zachary ArbitmanZachary Arbitman

 U.S. District Court, Eastern District of Wisconsin, 2015

-U.S District Court, Western District of Michigan, 2022
+U.S. District Court, Western District of Michigan, 2022

-Zac joined Feldman Shepherd in 2021, after establishing a well-earned reputation as a skilled and zealous advocate.
-He has been named a Pennsylvania Super Lawyers Rising Star by Pennsylvania Super Lawyers every year since 2014 and a Lawyer on the Fast Track by the Legal Intelligencer in 2022.
-In addition, the First Judicial District of Pennsylvania also recognized Zac in 2013 and 2015 on its annual Pro Bono Roll of Honor.
+For his work, Zac has been named a Pennsylvania Super Lawyers Rising Star by Pennsylvania Super Lawyers every year since 2014 and a Lawyer on the Fast Track by the Legal Intelligencer in 2022.
+The First Judicial District of Pennsylvania also recognized him in 2013 and 2015 on its annual Pro Bono Roll of Honor.

 Outside the office, Zac remains active in his community.
 He is an elected member of the Board of Directors of the Public Interest Law Center and is Chair of its Nominations Committee.
 He is also involved in the Taxpayers Against Fraud Education Fund, a nonprofit public interest organization dedicated to combating fraud against the Government, and is a member of its Conference and Member Education Committee.
 Previously, Zac served on the Executive Committee of Justice Rising Advocates for Community Legal Services of Philadelphia.

 Zac earned his B.A. magna cum laude from Haverford College, where he was inducted into The Phi Beta Kappa Society.
-He earned his J.D. from George Washington University Law School, where he was selected to serve as a Research Assistant for Professor Christopher A. Bracey for a book on race, racism, and the law.
+He earned his J.D. from the George Washington University Law School, where he was selected to serve as a Research Assistant for now-Provost Christopher A. Bracey for a book on race, racism, and the law.
 Zac remains active in the alumni networks of GW Law, Haverford College, and the Episcopal Academy, where he attended high school.

 Born and raised in Philadelphia and its surrounding suburbs, Zac lives in the area with his wife and two daughters.
 In his free time, he enjoys relaxing with his family, playing basketball and golf, and reading.